fastforwardlabs/structural-time-series/README.md

 pip install -r requirements.txt
 ```

 In CML or CDSW, no virtual env is necessary.
-Instead, inside a Python 3 session, simply run
+Instead, inside a Python 3 session (with at least 2 vCPU / 4 GiB Memory), simply run

 ```python
 !pip3 install -r requirements.txt     # notice `pip3`, not `pip`